 If you tend to forget about tree maintenance with all the seasonal hustle and bustle, the Scotch pine might be a great option for you.
-It’s an excellent keeper, and if you do forget to water yours, even a dry Scotch pine will hold onto its vivid green needles.
+If you don't consider yourself the best plant parent, this may be a good option for you because even if you forget to water it, a dry Scotch pine will hold onto its vivid green needles.
 With sturdy branches, it can handle even your heaviest ornaments.
+Sold!

 If you like a softer, fuller look to your Christmas tree branches, look for a concolor fir, also known as white fir.
 This species has longer-than-usual needles with an attractive blue cast, making them a good alternative to blue spruce.
 Concolor firs also bring another benefit—their refreshing, citrusy aroma—and keep their needles well, too.

 True to its name, this evergreen is known for the silvery-blue coloring of its needles.
-In fact, this tree is beautiful to look at for other reasons, too: it’s got a lovely symmetrical shape and keeps its needles well in proper conditions.
+In fact, this tree is beautiful to look at for other reasons, too: It's got a lovely symmetrical shape and keeps its needles well in proper conditions.
 However, blue spruce needles can be sharp, so this tree type might not be best for homes with small children.
-It’s also not very aromatic, even smelling somewhat unpleasant when its needles are broken.
+It’s also not very aromatic, even smelling somewhat unpleasant when its needles break.

 For a beautiful deep green color and classic triangle shape, you can’t go wrong with Norway spruce.
 This variety has a mild but pleasant scent that won’t overpower—a plus if you or anyone in your household are sensitive to strong smells.
 However, the needles are on the sharper side, and these trees tend to drop needles more quickly than other types if they’re not freshly cut and given plenty of water.